ayerest/CodeTalks/react-hooks-talk/README.md

 Step 0 --> Brief description of class component functionality

 1) Copy the input field and button
-   1. Add guessInput to state with useState
+   1. Add guessInput and loadingGame to state with useState
    2. Copy the input change handler function (update guessInput state)
    3. Copy the submit handler function
    4. TODO for gameOver value